-It is important to note that fully-weighted key actions that use hammers are generally more accurate representations for a real piano than those that use springs.
+It is important to note that fully-weighted key actions that use hammers are generally more accurate representations of a real piano than those that use springs.

 This is the pinnacle of digital keybed actions.

-Specifically, the key action for keys that play bass notes should feel HEAVIER than the key action for keys that play treble notes.
+Specifically, the key action for keys playing bass notes should feel HEAVIER than the key action for treble notes.
 Of course, unless you demand an exact replica of a real piano’s key action, you likely will not be able to justify the significant cost of this type of key action.

 Moreover, graded hammer key actions are generally reserved for keybeds with a full 88 keys — the least common number of keys found on a MIDI controller.

 The velocity of the keys refers to how sensitive the key action is to the force applied to it.
 For a traditional piano, the strength of the stroke can produce a wide range of volumes and timbres.
 However, it does require a fair amount of proficiency to achieve myriad results with any consistency.